12 Reasons Construction Companies Fail (And How to Avoid Each One)

 Negative cash flow kills more construction companies than bad work does.
 Whether that be because they are struggling to pay for materials, meeting payroll, keeping up with advertising demands, or any other number of reasons.
 Projul’s invoicing and payment processing tools help contractors collect faster, with no per-user fees cutting into your margins.

-When cash flow is negative, companies often make hasty decisions and take on jobs that aren’t well suited to their companies needs.
+When cash flow is negative, companies often make hasty decisions and take on jobs that aren’t well suited to their needs.
 This can result in further profit loss and more significant cash flow problems down the road, causing companies to fail.
 But, how do you maintain positive cash flow?
 Keep reading.

 This timing gap between spending money and collecting money is the core of the problem.
 In retail, the customer pays before they walk out the door.
 In construction, you front the labor, the materials, and the equipment costs, then you wait.
 Sometimes you wait a long time.